 Suspect charged with attempted murder of HPD officer in Laie

-Hokuokalani Patoc today was charged following the Thursday incident that started in the morning when the Honolulu Police Department received a call about two vehicles driving "hazardously" in Laie.
+Hokuokalani Patoc today was charged following the that started in the morning when the Honolulu Police Department received a call about two vehicles driving "hazardously " in Laie.
 After being pulled over, the suspect beat an officer with a weapon that appeared to be a crowbar and stole his police-subsidized personal vehicle.

 An hours-long police chase ensued, with HPD following the vehicle to the North Shore and eventually to the Honolulu area before arresting the suspect in front of Iolani Palace.